ghiscoding/Angular-Slickgrid/docs/column-functionalities/Formatters.md

 A good example of a `Formatter` could be a column name `isActive` which is a `boolean` field with input data as `True` or `False`.
 User would prefer to simply see a checkbox as a visual indication representing the `True` flag, for this behavior you can use `Formatters.checkmark` which will use Material Design icon of `mdi-check` when `True` or an empty string when `False`.

-For a [UI sample](#ui-sample), scroll down below.

 #### Provided Formatters

 `Slickgrid-Universal` ships with a few `Formatters` by default which helps with common fields, you can see the [entire list here](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/formatters/index.ts#L37).

-> **Note** you might not need a Formatter when a simple CSS style and class might be enough, think about using `cssClass` column property as much as possible since it has much better perf.
+> **Note** you might not need a Formatter when simple CSS styling and class might be enough, think about using `cssClass` column property as much as possible since it has much better perf.
+> For example: `{ cssClass: 'text-right' }` on your column definition (or any other class) to align on the right.

 **List of provided `Formatters`**